US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 Understanding Rows and Columns

-Every Excel worksheet is organized into a grid made up of rows and columns.
+Every Excel worksheet is made up of a grid with rows and columns.

 Columns

-Here, each column represents a different type of information.
+Here each Excel worksheet column is a type of information.

 Rows

-Each row typically represents a separate record or entry.
+Each Excel worksheet row is usually a thing or entry.

 For example: